eclipse-velocitas/velocitas-docs/content/en/docs/Tutorials/tutorial_how_to_create_a_vehicle_model.md

 - ### Create a Python Vehicle Model from VSS specification

-  A Vehicle Model can be generated from the VSS spec. [vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator) creates a vehicle model from the given vspec specification and also generates a package for use in _Vehicle App_ projects.
+  A Vehicle Model can be generated from the VSS spec. [vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator) creates a Vehicle Model from the given vspec specification and also generates a package for use in _Vehicle App_ projects.

-  Follow the steps to generate a vehicle model.
+  Follow the steps to generate a Vehicle Model.

   1. Clone the [vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator) repository in a container volume.